 Despite this significant investment, NHMRC receives more research proposals each year than it is able to fund.
-Many of these are high quality and well-suited to funding through third parties.
+Many of these are of high quality and well-suited to funding through third parties.

 The following sections outline how you can work with NHMRC in funding health and medical research, along with the benefits of doing so.